- Overview and Highlights

 Wurtele Gallery Teacher Program

 The Wurtele Gallery Teacher Program is open to Yale graduate students from all disciplinary backgrounds.
 Gallery Teachers are trained as museum educators and are responsible for the K–12 teaching at the museum as well as other programs involving students, youth, and visitors with special needs.
 Wurtele Gallery Teachers undergo rigorous training with the Gallery’s educators and curators, who introduce them to the Gallery’s collection and pedagogy.
-Applications are accepted in the summer, and the eight-week training begins at the beginning of the fall semester.
-Successful applicants have a background in teaching, enjoy working with children, are committed to teaching from original works of art, and are available in the mornings, between 10:00 am and 12:00 pm, Tuesday through Friday.
+Applications are accepted in the summer, and the six-week training begins at the beginning of the fall semester.
+Successful applicants must have experience working with children, display a commitment to teaching from original works of art, and be available in the mornings, between 10:00 am and 12:00 pm, Tuesday through Friday.

-Gallery Teacher positions are posted on the Yale Student Employment website at http://www.yale.edu/seo as soon as they are available.
+Gallery Teacher applications are posted on the Yale Student Employment website at http://www.yale.edu/seo as soon as they are available.

 More Ways to Get Involved